petemcfarlane/petemcfarlane/source/_posts/2016-04-08-docker-and-ufw.md

   ...
 ```

-My ports config now looks like this
+My ports configuration now looks like this

 ```
 app: